nachocaru/xaprb.com/content/blog/2007-03-17-introducing-mysql-show-grants.md

 ---
-title: 'Introducing MySQL Toolkit's Show Grants tool'
+title: "Introducing MySQL Toolkit's Show Grants tool"
 author: Baron Schwartz
 excerpt: "<p>MySQL Toolkit's Show Grants tool makes it easy to extract grants from a MySQL server in canonical form.
 You can use it to replicate grants between servers, diff grants, and avoid spurious changesets in version control systems.</p>"
 layout: post